Breast Augmentation Perth

 All women are strongly advised to self-examine their breasts for any lumps and to schedule an annual examination by a doctor.
 The implants can interfere with mammograms and make it difficult to assess any signs of breast cancer.
 Patients should inform the radiologist of their implants prior to having a mammogram.

-A common concern for clients undergoing a breast enlargement is how their breast will feel.
+A common concern for clients undergoing a breast enlargement or reconstruction is how their breast will feel.
 While implants may not be as supple as real breasts, most women who have undergone the procedure are all very satisfied with their results.

 Having breast implants does not preclude being able to breastfeed successfully.
 There is also no evidence that breast implants pose any risk to breastfeeding infants.